+\begin{proof} This follows from applying the Splitting Principle \ref{lemma:splittingprinciple} to the morphism $a\colon \Spec k \to \A^{(1)}$.
+The existence of a splitting of an Azumaya algebra on a non-necessarily smooth but projective orbicurve, is guaranteed by Theorem \ref{thm:curve}. \end{proof}

-Let $X$ be a complete smooth curve over an algebraically closed field $k$ of characterstic $p > 0$.
-We denote by $\chi: \Higgs(X^{(1)}) \rightarrow \A^{(1)}$ the Hitchin fibration mapping a Higgs bundle to the characteristic polynomial of its Higgs field, and $\HdR: \Loc \rightarrow \A^{(1)}$ the deformed Hitchin fibration mapping a local system to the characteristic polynomial of its $p$-curvature.
+Let $X$ be a complete smooth orbicurve over an algebraically closed field $k$ of characteristic $p > 0$.
+We denote by $\HDol\colon \Higgs(X^{(1)}) \rightarrow \A^{(1)}$ the Hitchin fibration mapping a Higgs bundle to the characteristic polynomial of its Higgs field, and $\HdR\colon \Loc \rightarrow \A^{(1)}$ the twisted Hitchin fibration of Definition \ref{defi:HdR}.
 These two morphisms induce the structure of an $\A^{(1)}$-stack on their domains.